Why You Should Make a Bucket List

-As you likely know, a bucket list is a list of all the things you want to do in life before you “kick the bucket.”
-(Not exactly my favorite image, but we’ll go with it.)
+As you likely know, a bucket list is a list of all the things you want to do in life before you die, i.e. “kick the bucket.”
+(Since I live in Spain now, I find myself explaining English idioms with regularity, and this one is definitely an odd one.)

 - Find my soulmate